 His research activity deals with different topics, such as repetitive control systems, port-Hamiltonian modelling and control, stabilisation of distributed parameter systems, and trajectory generation for robots.

-Ramy Rashad Hashem was born in 1991.
+Ramy Rashad was born in 1991.
+He received his Ph.D degree (cum laude) at the Robotics and Mechatronics (RAM) department, University of Twente, Netherlands.
 He received his M.Sc. degree (Excellent with Highest Honors) in 2015 in Mechatronics Engineering from the German Univ. in Cairo (GUC), Egypt.
 He joined the Mechatronics engineering department in the GUC as a teaching assistant from 2013-2016.
-He is currently a Ph.D. candidate in the robotics and mechatronics group in the Univ. of Twente, Netherlands.
+He is currently a PostDoc. researcher at RAM.

-His research interests include aerial robotics, nonlinear and geometric control, and port-Hamiltonian dynamic systems.
+His research interests include modeling, simulation and control of aerial robots and port-Hamiltonian systems.

 Alexander Dijkshoorn was born in 1995.
 He received his MSc degree in 2019 in Robotics and Mechatronics from the University of Twente.
 For his graduation assignment he worked on characterizing the anisotropic electrical properties of 3D-printed conductive structures (10/10).
 He is currently a PhD candidate in the robotics and mechatronics group at the University of Twente.